Insurance and reinsurance in India: overview

 Claims and circumstances of claims must be notified to insurers within the time period specified in the insurance policy, which could be a specified number of days or as soon as practicable.
 Also, insurance policies typically require that the notification should be within the policy period or the extended reporting period specified in the insurance policy.
 This wording and how this condition is expressed in the policy (whether as a condition precedent or as a condition) determines how a claim will be treated if it is made outside of the time limit.

 However, courts and consumer forums have strictly applied this condition.
-For instance, the National Consumer Disputes Redressal Commission has recently held that any delay in the notification of theft to the police or the insurer in motor vehicle policies is fatal to the claim (HDFC ERGO General Insurance Co v Bhagchand Saini (RP No. 3049 OF 2014)).
+For instance, the National Consumer Disputes Redressal Commission has recently held that any delay in the notification of loss to the insurer is fatal to the claim when there was no plausible explanation for the delay (Saurashtra Chemicals Ltd v National Insurance Co Ltd I(2015) CPJ351 (NC)).

 There is no specific provision permitting the original policyholder or a third party to enforce the reinsurance contract against a reinsurer.
 However, there is no law preventing an insured from attempting to sue a reinsurer, for example in tort, if the circumstances are such that the reinsurer has assumed liability.